FBI: 2 agents killed, 3 wounded, suspect dead in Florida

-Two of the wounded agents were taken to hospitals to be treated and were in stable condition, said Miami FBI Agent Michael D. Leverock.
-The third did not require hospitalization, Wray said.
+Three other agents were shot, two of which were hospitalized but are now in stable condition.
+The third agent didn’t require hospitalization, Wray said.

-Based on a preliminary investigation, federal officials believe the suspect fatally shot himself, according to a law enforcement official familiar with the matter.
-The person cautioned that an official cause of death has not yet been determined and spoke to The Associated Press on condition of anonymity because they were not authorized to discuss the investigation publicly.
+“Special Agent Alfin and Special Agent Schwartzenberger exemplified heroism today in defense of their country,” Wray wrote in a statement.
+“The FBI will always honor their ultimate sacrifice and will be forever grateful for their bravery.”

-The shooting happened around 6 a.m. in a middle-class neighborhood of single family homes, duplexes and apartment buildings located west of Fort Lauderdale, near the Everglades.
+The shooting happened around 6 a.m. in a middle-class neighborhood of single family homes, duplexes and apartment buildings.
+Hours later, Sunrise police urged residents of Water Terrace to remain inside their homes while law enforcement blocked the entrances to their community.

 At first McLymont thought the gunfire was a car backfiring, then two minutes later he heard about five more shots.
 He went outside and looked over his fence as police cars and ambulances rushed in.
 Then he saw officers working on someone lying on the ground before they loaded the person into an ambulance.